Let Nature Sing: Production

 Sam Lee, an artist active in the Extinction Rebellion movement, was one of the creators of the track.

-To raise awareness of the decline in birds over the last 50 years, the RSPB recruited the creative agency Glimpse to create a campaign to bring nature into popular culture.
+To raise awareness of the decline in bird populations over the last 50 years, the RSPB recruited the creative agency Glimpse to create a campaign to bring nature into popular culture.
 Part of the campaign was for a single to be released and enter the charts for International Dawn Chorus Day on 5 May 2019.

 While producing the RSPB Guide to Birdsong, the author Adrian Thomas recorded samples of many different British bird songs between 2016 and 2019.
 Thomas then mixed some of these recordings together into a demo.
 Thomas then recruited the help of Bill Barclay, the musical director at the Globe Theatre, and the folk musician Sam Lee to arrange the recordings into a track.
 The final mix was produced by Andrew Mellor, recording engineer of the Philadelphia Orchestra.

 To coincide with the release of the track, the RSPB organised a panel on "the musicality of nature" hosted by BBC Radio 6 presenter Shaun Keaveny, with Eliza Doolittle, Chrissie Rhodes of The Shires, and Sam Lee.
 The track was remixed by Diplo for the Nick Grimshaw drivetime show, creating a "donk" version.